 - naturally occurring oils

 When a pore becomes clogged or a pimple forms under your skin, your hair follicles can fill up with pus or sebum (oil).
-Eventually, the hair follicle can burst, breaking the clog free from your pore and beginning the healing process.
+Eventually, the hair follicle can burst, breaking the clog away from your pore and beginning the healing process.

 This is your body’s natural mechanism for dealing with clogged pores and acne.
-When you pop a pimple yourself, you may be triggering this healing process and get rid of the pimple while you’re at it.
+When you pop a pimple yourself, you may be triggering this healing process and getting rid of the pimple while you’re at it.
 But there are also risks involved.

 As a general rule, you should never attempt to pop your pimple yourself.